Graduate Course Catalog 2013-2014

 Doctor of Philosophy in Mathematics: A dissertation that includes original results in mathematics.

-Doctor of Philosophy in Mathematics with a concentration in Statistics: A dissertation that includes original results in statistics.
+Doctor of Philosophy in Statistics: A dissertation that includes original results in statistics.

 Doctor of Philosophy in Mathematics Education: A dissertation that includes original results in mathematics education.